Submit Article

 What Were the Facts of This Case?

-After the horn was sounded, the appellant and co-accused went after the lorry, which was being driven slowly.
-The co-accused damaged the lorry by kicking its right side mirror.
-The victim then alighted from the lorry and confronted the appellant and co-accused.
-A fight ensued, during which the appellant and co-accused hit the victim on his face and body.
+During this episode, the co-accused caused damage to the lorry by kicking its right side mirror.
+The victim then alighted and confronted the appellant and co-accused.
+A fight ensued in which the appellant and co-accused hit the victim on his face and body.
+After the victim fell to the ground, both men stepped on and kicked his chest, and also kicked his back.

 How Did the Court Analyse the Issues?

-Application to the evidence
+Application to the facts: inference of common intention

 What Was the Outcome?